 8. Print the schedule: Print out a copy of the timetable in large and legible font, so that the plan and schedule are clear to your child.
 Stick it up on the wall or place it on the study table, as per convenience.

 9. Allow room for flexibility: As much as possible, encourage your child to stick to her schedule.
 However, allow for the timetable to be flexible, if required.
 In her enthusiasm, she may have set unrealistic goals, or on a tough day, may not be able to meet her daily targets.
 Make sure she doesn’t beat herself about it and moves things around on the schedule to make room for revised plans.

-Study tips from toppers
+Study tips for exams from toppers

 ParentCircle brings to you tips from last year’s toppers.
 Here are some of them:

 Sreelakshmi G, 2018 Class 10 Topper

 While revising the syllabus for the exams, remember to label the parts that require careful studying.
 Make notes for last-minute references.
 Decide which subjects you should study in the morning and which ones in the evening.

 From January, I put in more study hours – seven to eight hours after school with breaks in between.
 I set goals as to how many chapters I had to finish by the end of the day.
 So, I studied for eight hours with half-an-hour breaks every two hours.

 Make sure that your child understands that the study timetable is a plan to help him study and not an indicator of success.
 If he feels stressed because of the exams, take some time out to talk to him and address his concerns in the best way possible.
 Seek expert help, if necessary.